 To this day, I can’t walk into a Walgreens store without heading to the back to find the clearance endcap.

 For me, sourcing is all about scanning and analyzing data.
 I don't think twice about what the product is used for.

-This has resulted in some pretty funny stories about me sourcing at drug stores, when I’ve gotten some really awkward looks and my small talk ended quickly once I realized exactly what types of products I was buying!
+This has resulted in some pretty funny stories about me sourcing at drug stores.
+I’ve gotten some really awkward looks and my small talk ended quickly once I realized exactly what types of products I was buying!